Hyman G. Rickover: Naval career through World War II

-On 17 July 1937, he reported aboard the minesweeper Finch at Tsingtao, China, and assumed what would be his only ship-command with additional duty as Commander, Mine Division Three, Asiatic Fleet.
-The Marco Polo Bridge Incident had occurred ten days earlier, and in August, Finch stood out for Shanghai to protect American citizens and interests from the conflict between Chinese and Japanese forces.
+On 17 July 1937, he reported aboard the minesweeper Finch at Qingdao, China, and assumed what would be his only ship command with additional duty as Commander, Mine Division Three, Asiatic Fleet.
+The Marco Polo Bridge Incident had occurred ten days earlier.
+In August, Finch stood out for Shanghai to protect American citizens and interests from the conflict between Chinese and Japanese forces.
 On 25 September, Rickover was promoted to lieutenant commander, retroactive to 1 July.
 In October, his designation as an engineering duty officer became effective, and he was relieved of his three-month command of Finch at Shanghai on 5 October 1937.

 Rickover was assigned to the Cavite Navy Yard in the Philippines, and was transferred shortly thereafter to the Bureau of Engineering in Washington, D.C.
 Once there, he took up his duties as assistant chief of the Electrical section of the Bureau of Engineering on 15 August 1939.

 On 10 April 1942, after America's entry into World War II, Rickover flew to Pearl Harbor to organize repairs to the electrical power plant of USS California.
 Rickover had been promoted to the rank of commander on 1 January 1942, and in late June of that year was made a temporary captain.
 In late 1944 he appealed for a transfer to an active command.
 He was sent to investigate inefficiencies at the naval supply depot at Mechanicsburg, Pennsylvania, then was appointed in July 1945 to command of a ship repair facility on Okinawa.
 Shortly thereafter, his command was destroyed by Typhoon Louise, and he subsequently spent some time helping to teach school to Okinawan children.

 Later in the war, his service as head of the Electrical Section in the Bureau of Ships brought him a Legion of Merit and gave him experience in directing large development programs, choosing talented technical people, and working closely with private industry.
-Time magazine featured him on the cover of its January 11, 1954 issue.
+Time magazine featured him on the cover of its 11 January 1954 issue.
 The accompanying article described his wartime service:

 Sharp-tongued Hyman Rickover spurred his men to exhaustion, ripped through red tape, drove contractors into rages.
 He went on making enemies, but by the end of the war he had won the rank of captain.
 He had also won a reputation as a man who gets things done.